SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Template_Editor.md

   - *Show ellipse*: Allows you to mask the layer, rendering it temporarily invisible.
 If disabled, the layer is still visible in the preview with lowered opacity, but will not be visible in the template's end result.

-  - Color: Allows you to specify a custom color for the ellipse, either by specifying the color in RGB format or by using the color picker box on the right.
+  - *Color*: Allows you to specify a custom color for the ellipse, either by specifying the color in RGB format or by using the color picker box on the right.

+> [!NOTE]
+> When you change the color of a layer, the most recently used template colors and the theme colors are always displayed<!--RN 34876-->.

 ### Adding conditional cases to a layer